-Deadly heat wave in the central US strains infrastructure, transportation
+Deadly heat wave in central US strains infrastructure, transportation

 The facility and owner, Cor Healthcare Partners based in Baltimore, did not immediately respond to requests for comment.

 Not everywhere has been feeling the heat.
 In North Dakota, the city of Dickinson set a record of 60 degrees (15.6 C) for Aug.
 20, beating the benchmark of 62 in 1974.
 On the same day, Bismarck tied its record of 62, set in 1966.
-The temperatures on Sunday were due to

 An unseasonably cool air mass, clouds and rain helped bring temperatures down Sunday, but warmer temperatures are forecast in the coming days, said Corey King, an emergency response specialist with the National Weather Service in Bismarck.